iamask/alert-workers-count/README.md

 1. **Fetch Data:**

-   - The Worker queries the Cloudflare GraphQL API for the **latest 10 minutes** of timeseries data (per minute) for a given account and ruleset.
+   - The Worker queries the Cloudflare GraphQL API for all timeseries data points (per minute) from the **last 10 minutes** for a given account and ruleset, using a time window filter.
-   - The query uses `orderBy: [datetimeMinute_DESC]` and `limit: 10` to fetch the most recent 10 data points.
+   - The query uses `orderBy: [datetimeMinute_ASC]` so the API returns data already sorted in chronological order (oldest to newest).
-   - **Note:** The API returns data in descending order (newest to oldest).
-The code reverses this array to process data in chronological order (oldest to newest), which is necessary for correct increase detection.
+   - The data is processed as received from the API for increase detection.

 2. **Sort and Compare:**